pwncollege/ctf-archive/README.md

 ## Rehosting Challenges

-If you want to rehost any of the challenges, detailed instructions are provided in the [REHOST.md](REHOST.md) file.
+If you want to rehost any of the challenges, detailed instructions are provided in the `REHOST.md` file which is unique to each challenge so you can find that in the specific folder of the challenge.
 This document includes step-by-step guidance on setting up the challenge environment from scratch, including necessary prerequisites, configuration, and troubleshooting tips.

 ## Contact Information